 Microsoft CEO Satya Nadella is just one of several former product managers to have been appointed to the top job in recent years, and the trend is showing no signs of slowing down.

-We’ve really only seen the tip of the iceberg when it comes to the change that’s on the horizon for product managers in the coming years.
+We’ve really only seen the tip of the iceberg regarding the change that’s on the horizon for product managers in the coming years.
 The list here is likely just the beginning of the change we’re bound to see.

-One thing for sure: product management in 5 years' time is likely to be even more challenging than it is today.
+One thing for sure: product management in 5 years is likely to be even more challenging than it is today.

 But, you know what?
 If any role could cope with that change: it’s this one.